shubhsarkar/Meme-share/README.md

 ## Platforms and DB:
 - Python Django web framework is used to built this project.
 - For REST API, Django REST framework is used.
-- For database, PostgreSQL is used.
+- For database, SQLite3 is used.

 ## Details of the project:
 - This site is built to save memes that are entered.